The workflow

 Why it matters.

 Most samplers force a choice: a plugin that only runs in your DAW, or a tablet app that only runs on one device.
 Either way, the work doesn't move with you.
 A beat sketched on the couch becomes an export, a re-import, a rebuild at the desk.
-KITE removes that step.
-The session opens wherever KITE opens — and KITE opens on every device a working producer uses.
+KITE Sampler removes that step.
+The session opens wherever KITE Sampler opens — and KITE Sampler opens on every device a working producer uses.

-How KITE compares to other samplers →
+How KITE Sampler compares to other samplers →

 What moves with the file.